How many hills in Singapore can you think of off the top of your head, other than Singapore’s highest point – our famed Bukit Timah Hill?

 6. Mount Imbiah

 Anyone who has been to Sentosa would have probably set foot on Imbiah Hill as it contains the biggest cluster of attractions in Sentosa.
 At 110 metres high, it offers a scenic view of Singapore, the Southern Islands and Sentosa.
-There is the Tiger Sky Tower (which takes you to an elevation of 131 metres above sea level), Images of Singapore LIVE, Madame Tussauds Singapore, Butterfly Park and Insect Kingdom, Sentosa 4D Adventureland, Sentosa Merlion, Megazip Adventure Park, Sentosa Luge Sentosa, Singapore Cable Car and Sentosa Nature Discovery.
+There is the Images of Singapore LIVE, Madame Tussauds Singapore, Butterfly Park and Insect Kingdom, Megazip Adventure Park, Sentosa Luge Sentosa, Singapore Cable Car and Sentosa Nature Discovery.
+There are also walking trails on Mount Imbiah to explore.

 Where: Imbiah Lookout, Sentosa